Byzantines: Religion

 King David in the imperial purple (Paris Psalter).

 At the time of Constantine the Great (r.
 306–337), barely 10% of the Roman Empire's population were Christians, with most of them being urban population and generally found in the eastern part of the Roman Empire.
 The majority of people still honoured the old gods in the public Roman way of religio.
 As Christianity became a complete philosophical system, whose theory and apologetics were heavily indebted to the Classic word, this changed.
 In addition, Constantine, as Pontifex Maximus, was responsible for the correct cultus or veneratio of the deity which was in accordance with former Roman practice.
 The move from the old religion to the new entailed some elements of continuity as well as break with the past, though the artistic heritage of paganism was literally broken by Christian zeal.

 Christianity led to the development of a few phenomena characteristic of Byzantium.
 Namely, the intimate connection between Church and State, a legacy of Roman cultus.
-Also, the creation of a Christian philosophy that guided Byzantine Greeks in their everyday lives.
+Also, the creation of a Christian philosophy that guided Byzantines in their everyday lives.
 And finally, the dichotomy between the Christian ideals of the Bible and classical Greek paideia which could not be left out, however, since so much of Christian scholarship and philosophy depended on it.
 These shaped Byzantine Greek character and the perceptions of themselves and others.

 Christians at the time of Constantine's conversion made up only 10% of the population.
 This would rise to 50% by the end of the fourth century and 90% by the end of the fifth century.
 Emperor Justinian I (r.
 527–565) then brutally mopped up the rest of the pagans, highly literate academics on one end of the scale and illiterate peasants on the other.
 A conversion so rapid seems to have been rather the result of expediency than of conviction.